 They can be used for a variety of purposes, including as a medium of exchange, store of value, and speculative investment.
 The last point, in particular, is a big contributor to the popularity of cryptocurrencies.

 No matter what reason you decide to buy cryptocurrencies, in this article you will find all the necessary steps to complete your first purchase.

 Since the launch of Bitcoin over a decade ago, several thousand other cryptocurrencies have entered the market (and many have also disappeared.)
 Finding the right cryptocurrency to buy quickly becomes a challenge.

-We don’t offer investment advice, but we can give you a brief overview of some popular projects and concepts.
-For more information on cryptocurrencies with potential and how to properly evaluate crypto investments, check out our article: The Best Cryptocurrencies 2023
+We don't offer investment advice, but we can give you a brief overview of some popular projects and concepts.
+For more information on the best cryptocurrencies and how to properly evaluate crypto investments, check out our article: Best Cryptocurrencies 2024

 Bitcoin is the oldest and arguably the most popular cryptocurrency.
 The first Bitcoin block was "mined" on January 3, 2009 and the coin has seen an absurd growth in value since then.